End-time Warnings to the People of God

 **a delegate; specifically an ambassador of the Gospel

-The church (called out ones) resisted evil, tested false apostles (1Jn 4:1), and endured hardship for Christ’s name without growing weary.
+The church (called out ones) resisted evil, tested false delegates (1Jn 4:1), and endured hardship for Christ’s name without growing weary.
 How do you know which teachers of the Gospel are liars?

 Isa 8:20 To the law and to the testimony: if they speak not according to this word [Scripture], it is because there is no light in them.